How Much Does Senior Day Care Cost?

 How To Pay For Home Health Care At A Fraction Of The Cost

-A long-term care annuity is a hybrid annuity that is set up to assist in paying for adult day care without causing retirement funds to be depleted.
-To create a tax-free long-Term Care Insurance benefit, an LTC annuity doubles (200%) or triples (300%) the investment (based on medical records).
+A long-term care annuity is a hybrid annuity set up to assist in paying for adult day care without causing retirement funds to be depleted.
+To create a tax-free Long-Term Care Insurance benefit, an LTC annuity doubles (200%) or triples (300%) the investment (based on medical records).
 If there is money in the annuity, it passes along a death benefit to beneficiaries.